 Here is a comparison between default buttons and a custom one created from a user-defined style.

-With a basic integration completed, take a look at how the widget can be further customized with the use of properties.
+With a basic implementation completed, take a look at how the widget can be further customized with the use of properties.

 Customizing the Widget